NIVANorge/pyniva/README.md

 ## Contact

-If you have any questions or feedback, please contact us at cloud@niva.no
+If you have any questions or feedback, please contact us at miljoinfomatikk@niva.no

 ## General information